The Two Worlds

 So let's be aware of it when we are caught in the trap this week--not with condemning, not trying to justify it, but simply being aware of the state of "what is."

-*See chart for the "two worlds" under "Illustrations on the Complete Site Map page.
+*See chart for the "two worlds" under Illustrations.

 Exercises: